purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/15. Alpha Factors/Readme.md

 |-------|-------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | 1.    | Makes alpha factors more robust to outliers and noise.                        | Not robust against outliers and noise.                                                                      |
 | 2.    | Best to use when all alpha vectors are generated from the same stock universe | Useful to apply ranking and then z-scoring when alpha vectors are generated from different stock universes. |

+11. *Smoothing* : Data smoothing is done by using an algorithm to remove noise from a data set.
+This allows important patterns to stand out.
+Data smoothing can be used to help predict trends, such as those found in securities prices.
+For example : moving average, exponential weighted moving average.